Connect with us to learn about Scholarship Opportunities!

 Fairfield Mission

-The driving force of Fairfield is our mission — to impact the world.
+Visionary by nature.
+Jesuit through mission.
+Transformative by design.
+Our mission inspires us to impact the world.
 It prompts us to ask important questions, to embrace our social responsibilities, and to lead by example.
-And it’s what has made us a premier institution in the Northeast.
+It’s what has made us a premier institution in the Northeast.
 Let the mission be part of your journey.

 Get More Information